DAI-Lab/fibber/README.md

 # Datasets
-Here are the information of datasets in fibber.
+Here is the information about datasets in fibber.

 | Type                       | Name                    | Size (train/test) | Classes                             |
 |----------------------------|-------------------------|-------------------|-------------------------------------|